pieper-chris/cosmic-data/README.md

 *-This applicaiton is currently optimized for desktop users.
 Uninteded formatting may result from viewing this application on a mobile device.*

+## Serious updates and features being pushed up to production tomorrow (12/27)!!

 ## About

 This web application provides a unique dark-mode experience for viewing public data relating to space.
 For those who like dashboard aesthetics, but with interesting information, this application may be of interest to you.
 Featuring a spinning globe, this real-time interface is a great placeholder for a dark theme on your monitor.
 As just the first version of this web application, expect much improved features and additions in the future (see "Future Work").

 ### Background